-One of the main tools used in Six Sigma to improve existing processes is DMAIC; this procedure stands for the following principles:
+One of the main process improvement tools used in Six Sigma to improve existing processes is DMAIC; this procedure stands for the following principles:

 DMADV is another method which is used to create Six Sigma processes.
 Whereas DMAIC is focused around improving existing processes, DMADV is used when creating new processes.
 If the processes a company has in place do not meet the quality levels desired, a DMADV can be used to re-design the processes in question.